 In Kyoto relaxation and cherry blossoms go hand in hand.
 A stroll down Tetsugaku-no-michi Street (Philosopher’s Path) is sure to enchant.
 This path runs alongside a canal and is shaded by the overhanging branches of cherry trees.

 Do you have any tips for top things to see and do in Kyoto?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock